Ten of the best Japanese restaurants in London

 19 Motcomb Street, SW1X 8LB

-This fledgling dining spot in the heart of Belgravia boasts a menu crafted by Collin Hudston (formerly of Roka) and Chris Golding (of Nobu and Zuma, other top Japanese restaurants).
-Sachi is located on the lower ground floor of Pantechnicon – the swanky, five-storey Nordic and Japanese food and shopping centre which opened in September 2020.
-Guests can choose to sit at a central table, in a noren-covered, Covid-friendly private booth or at the eight-seater sushi counter, crafted from warm oak, brass and blue clay brick, to watch the chefs at work.
+This dining spot in the heart of Belgravia opened its doors in 2021 and recently updated its seasonally-focused menu.
+Dishes crafted by head chef Collin Hudston (formerly of Roka) include fire-cooked Scottish trout marinated in miso and hand-dived scallops served with a comforting smoked broth.
+The restaurant, which is now open at lunchtimes as well as evenings, is located on the lower ground floor of Pantechnicon – the swanky, five-storey Nordic and Japanese food and shopping centre.
+Guests can choose to sit at a central table, in a noren-covered private booth or at the eight-seater sushi counter, crafted from warm oak, brass and blue clay brick, to watch the chefs at work.

 Read our full review here.